How to Stay Hydrated in Texas This Summer

 Cool off by taking a dip in the water

 Texas is beloved for its cool, pristine swimming holes, especially in the summer months.
-From spring-fed rivers to beautiful lakes, there are an abundance of refreshing water outlets throughout the Lone Star State.
+From spring-fed rivers to beautiful lakes, there is an abundance of refreshing water outlets throughout the Lone Star State.
 Spend the day by the cold water, soak in some sun, and take a dip to cool off whenever you get too hot.

 Know the symptoms of dehydration

-Hopefully with all of these tips, you’ll be well-hydrated and feeling healthy all summer long.
+Hopefully, with all of these tips, you’ll be well-hydrated and feeling healthy all summer long.
 But just in case, these are some signs of dehydration you should be on the lookout for:

 - Dark yellow or amber-colored urine